johnmaeda/designintechreport-2018/src/index.md

 ---

-class: slide--document in-progress
+class: document-slide in-progress

 # Is a college degree necessary to succeed as a designer in tech?

 ---

-class: slide--document in-progress
+class: document-slide in-progress

 # Is the culture of your company set up for design to succeed?

 ---

-class: slide--document in-progress
+class: document-slide in-progress

 # At what stage is design typically involved?

 ---

-class: slide--document
+class: document-slide

 # Whatever you do, don't F up the culture